karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 **Attributes:**

-**Lagarís Kiss** - The lagar may suck the blood of another character to regain life points.
+**Lagar‚Äôs Kiss** - The lagar may suck the blood of another character to regain life points.
 The target of the bloodsucking must volunteer or be _subdued_.
-Each minute of the kiss increases the lagarís life points by one and decreases the targetís life points by one.
+Each minute of the kiss increases the lagar‚Äôs life points by one and decreases the target‚Äôs life points by one.
 The lagar may suck the blood of alenti, including Old Blood and wulvers.
 Theumites are not viable as they have no blood, moroia and lagars are not viable because their blood is not nutritious.

 **Poison Immunity** - The lagar is immune to poisons and may ignore their effects.

 **Unnatural Endurance** - The lagar is never _tired_.
 A _Dying_ lagar may only be killed by decapitation or the piercing of the heart.

 **Bloodthirst** - After the _exhausted_ condition ends, the lagar is famished and their fangs become visible (OG: the player puts fangs in their mouth).
 The lagar needs blood.
-They lose access to all skills requiring concentration (Ä) until they restore at least one life point through the Lagarís Kiss.
+They lose access to all skills requiring concentration (‚Ç¨) until they restore at least one life point through the Lagar‚Äôs Kiss.
 If the lagar is unable to use the Kiss for one subsequent hour, they become _exhausted_.
-The only way to remove this _exhausted_ state is through the Lagarís Kiss.
+The only way to remove this _exhausted_ state is through the Lagar‚Äôs Kiss.
 Fangs retreat after the bloodthirst has been sated.

-**Gift from the Afterlife (Ä)** - The lagar may restore to life one alenti who has not been dead over 15 minutes and who is not a priest or member of a subrace, by turning them into a lagar.
+**Gift from the Afterlife (‚Ç¨)** - The lagar may restore to life one alenti who has not been dead over 15 minutes and who is not a priest or member of a subrace, by turning them into a lagar.
 After giving the Gift, the lagar loses one life point and the skill _Gift from the Afterlife_.
 The dead character is resurrected after 15 minutes as an _exhausted_ lagar with one life point.
 Each lagar has a special bond with the one they created.

 Class limitation - A lagar may not choose the priest or sorcerer class.